Tropical Storm Isaias batters U.S. Northeast with rare tornadoes

 “The damage is crazy.
 No power, almost all my trees are split or uprooted, water is coming in all windows,” she said on Facebook.

-The center of the storm was about 25 miles (40 km) northwest of Philadelphia as of 1 p.m.
-Eastern Time (1700 GMT), the National Hurricane Center said.
-Maximum sustained winds reached 70 miles per hour (110 kph).
+The center of the storm skirted west of New York City and was about 100 miles (160 km) to the northwest as of 3 p.m.
+Eastern time (1900 GMT), the National Hurricane Center said.

-New York Mayor Bill de Blasio issued a tornado warning through 4 p.m ET.
-Massachusetts and other parts of New England were under a National Weather Service tornado watch until 9 p.m.
-ET, and most counties in New Jersey until 4 p.m.
-ET.

-All New York state-run COVID-19 testing sites were closed because of the storm and would reopen on Wednesday, a Department of Health spokesman said.
+One man died in the borough of Queens when a tree fell on his car and crushed it, officials said.

 The storm made landfall as a hurricane in North Carolina late Monday, killing two people at a mobile home park that was reduced to a field of debris.

-Reporting by Daniel Trotta, Barbara Goldberg, Scott DiSavino and Maria Caspani; Editing by Bernadette Baum
+Reporting by Daniel Trotta, Barbara Goldberg, Scott DiSavino, Jonathan Allen and Maria Caspani; Editing by Bernadette Baum and Nick Zieminski